fedepaol/PostmanLib--Rings-Twice--Android/README.md

 ####Handling a response
 The

-    void processHttpResult(Response result, Context context);
+    void processHttpResult(Response result, RequestExecutor executor, Context context);

-of all the _RestServerAction_s you passed will be called with the result of the call.
+of all the _RestServerAction_ s you passed will be called with the result of the call.

 The _Response_ parameter is a scribe Response object.
 You can get the stringified result using